-Yes, most meniscus tears will hurt, but the pain from many meniscus tears will go away completely with physical therapy.
+Yes, most meniscus tears will hurt, but the pain from many meniscus tears might go away completely with physical therapy.
 The meniscus is a cartilage disc in the knee.
 The meniscus does not regenerate or heal like our skin after it is cut.
 Therefore, over time the meniscus can become weakened from repetitive stress and eventually tear.
 We can tear our meniscus with trauma or without trauma.
 The meniscus has no nerves in it… so why does a meniscus tear hurt?

 Meniscus tears are a very common cause of knee pain.
 But not everyone with a meniscus tear will have severe pain.
 Some of you may have no pain at all if you give your knee a few weeks to rest.
+If your pain persists despite a few weeks of rest or PT then we may consider repairing your tear.
+Many more tears are repairable than we previously thought.

 Why do meniscus tears hurt?